Jakarta City History: Transformation to a Bustling Metropolitan

 Improvement in Infrastructures (1965-1980)

-During this period of time, Ali Sadikin played a vital role in improving Jakarta from a village into a bustling metropolitan.
+During this period, Ali Sadikin played a vital role in improving Jakarta from a village into a bustling metropolitan.
 In addition, he also improved the standard of living of its citizens by building public facilities throughout the cities.
 Instead of focusing on monumental projects, Ali Sadikin shifted his focus to providing the city’s basic needs providing better roads, public transportation, sanitation, health services, and education opportunities for the poor.

 Rasuna Said street, located in the Golden Triangle of Jakarta and constructed during the 1970s